canonical/tailscale-snap/docs/local-e2e-testing.md

 ```

 `REUSE_ENV=1` is only for debugging.
 It skips provisioning and can hide setup
 failures or reuse state left by an interrupted test.
-The three snap artifacts
-are still required because the tox runner validates them before pytest starts.

 ## Cleanup